 The Whitney

-On my road trip last weekend to visit my daughter, we ventured to Manhattan’s Meatpacking District to see The Whitney.
-As in The Whitney Museum of American Art, it is the world’s leading museum of twentieth-century and contemporary art of the United States.
-Founded by sculptor and arts patron Gertrude Vanderbilt Whitney.
+On my road trip to visit my daughter last weekend, we ventured to Manhattan’s Meatpacking District to see The Whitney.
+The Whitney Museum of American Art is the world’s leading museum of twentieth-century and contemporary art in the United States.
+It was founded by sculptor and arts patron Gertrude Vanderbilt Whitney.

 The WhitneyThe museum is brand spanking new at this location.
-It opened May 1, 2015, now home to more than 19,000 works of modern and contemporary American Art.
+It opened on May 1, 2015, and is now home to more than 19,000 works of modern and contemporary American Art.

 The Whitney